 In 2019, Jonas Emanuel Müller, Vasily Kuznetsov, and Miles Tidmarsh laid the foundations of Modeling Cooperation at the AI Safety Camp.
-United by the goal of reducing risks from AI races, they initiated a research project which soon thereafter welcomed additional freelancers and volunteers.
+United by the goal of reducing risks from competition for the development of transformative AI, they initiated a research project which soon thereafter welcomed additional freelancers and volunteers.
 Since then, Modeling Cooperation has been awarded grants from Jaan Tallinn (via SFF), the Survival and Flourishing Fund, and the Center on Long-Term Risk Fund.

 If you have any questions regarding our work or if you want to stay updated on our research and software, please feel free to contact us.
 Let’s use modeling to improve the long-term future!